jaspervdj/blaze-html/log/part01.markdown

 ----------

-In `lib/binary-0.5.0.2`, I added a `BlazeBenchmarks.hs` file which will benchmark the specifix features of the `Data.Binary.Builder` that we need.
+In `lib/binary-0.5.0.2`, I added a `BlazeBenchmarks.hs` file which will benchmark the specific features of the `Data.Binary.Builder` that we need.
-For now, we will have threee benchmarks, testing the conversion of three different types into a `Builder`:
+For now, we will have three benchmarks, testing the conversion of three different types into a `Builder`:

 - `[String] -> Builder`